pc2/HPCC_FPGA/docs/source/b_eff/index.rst

 In :numref:`beff_config` the configuration parameters are shown that are used to modify the kernel.
 All other parameters can also later be changed with the host code during runtime.

-*Note: The current implementation is optimized for circuit-switched network with four channels.
+*Note: The current implementation is optimized for circuit-switched networks with four channels.
 Packet-switched networks might need a different kernel architecture.
 This specialization is the reason for the low amount of configuration parameters which might change, if more systems with inter-FPGA communication are available.*

 .. _beff_config:
 .. list-table:: Configuration parameters for the Kernel